The winter in Greenwich, Connecticut, is the most pleasant in New England.

 Because, with so few people visiting, you can enjoy a quiet walk along the windy, winter beach undisturbed except the occasional friendly dog.

 Speaking of which, non-residents need to buy passes the rest of the year, but not in the winter.
+So you can stay at our dog-friendly bed and breakfast and both enjoy the beach in the wintertime!

 Need some ideas of what to do while you’re here?